metabase/metabase/docs/people-and-groups/managing.md

 ## Default user accounts

+Metabase includes default user accounts to handle various activities.
+Metabase will exclude these user accounts from the **Admin settings** > **People** tab, so we're documenting the accounts here so you know they're legitimate accounts and not someone trying to spy on your Metabase.

+### Anonymous user account

+- ID: 0
+- First name: External
+- Last name: User
+- Email: null

+Metabase uses this anonymous user account to log anonymous views, for example views of a [public question or dashboard](../questions/sharing/public-links.md).
+You'll see this account show up in [usage analytics](../usage-and-performance-tools/usage-analytics.md).

+### Metabase internal account

+- ID: 13371338
+- First name: Internal
+- Last name: Metabase
+- Email: internal@metabase.com

-Metabase will automatically create a user account called "Metabase Internal" with an email of `internal@metabase.com`.
+The [Pro](https://www.metabase.com/pro) and [Enterprise](https://www.metabase.com/enterprise) editions include a user account called "Metabase Internal".
 Metabase uses this account to load the [Metabase analytics](../usage-and-performance-tools/usage-analytics.md) collection into your Metabase.
-Metabase will exclude this Metabase Internal account from the People tab in the Admin settings, so you won't see it show up if you search for it.
-You may see this `internal@metabase.com` account in the logs, so we're just documenting the account here so that you know it's a legitimate account and not someone trying to spy on your Metabase.
+You may see this `internal@metabase.com` account in the logs.

 ## Groups